Pulamaipithan: Biography

 Pulamaipithan was born in Irugur, Coimbatore, Tamil Nadu on 6 October 1935.
 At the early age Pulavar used to work in textile mill known as Combodia mills in Coimbatore and also studied his Tamil literature in Tava Tiru Shanthalinga Adigalar Perur Tamil Kaluri Coimbatore.
 He came to Chennai in 1964 with the ambition of writing songs for Tamil films.
 He worked as a Tamil teacher at Santhome high school before he started writing lyrics in Tamil films.

-He served as Deputy Chairman of the Tamil Nadu Legislative Council, and was appointed "Arasavai Kavignar" (poet laureate) by the former Chief Minister of Tamil Nadu, M. G. Ramachandran.
+He served as Deputy Chairman of the Tamil Nadu Legislative Council.
+In July 1984, He was appointed "Arasavai Kavignar" (poet laureate) by the former Chief Minister of Tamil Nadu, M. G. Ramachandran.

 Pulamaipithan died on 8 September 2021 at the age of 85.